samsung

 Performance

-The OnePlus 15R is powered by the Snapdragon 8 Gen 5, which, of course, is not as powerful as the Snapdragon 8 Gen 5 Elite, which you get on the more expensive OnePlus 15.
-But in real-world usage, performance here is really, really good.
+The OnePlus 15R is powered by the Snapdragon 8 Gen 5, and in Nepal’s under-1-lakh segment, this is one of the strongest-performing chipsets available right now.
+In real-world usage, performance here is really, really good.

 And with the latest OxygenOS 16, everything feels super smooth and responsive.
 App opening animations are fast, the RAM management is exceptional, and the overall UI feels so fluid and polished!